ibm-cloud-docs/EventStreams/eventstreams160.md

 In case cluster A is not recoverable, the {{site.data.keyword.messagehub}} service instance owner is responsible for enabling mirroring between cluster B and a newly provisioned instance.

-Typically a user returns operations to cluster A after it has recovered.
-Below is the recommended way to return primary operations to cluster A.
+Alternatively, if cluster A has recovered then typically a user returns operations to cluster A. Below is the recommended way to return primary operations to cluster A.

 Before failing back, mirroring has to be enabled in the opposite direction:
 - Enable mirroring between cluster B (now the source) and cluster A (now the target)